Skip to content

 The table below shows the set of objects given for the microwave oven specification.
 Based on those objects, a dictionary of input and output names can be defined (see also 2.2).

-TimerTIA timer; While this timer runs, keep on cooking
+TimerTIA timer; while this timer runs, keep cooking

-Di_DoorDIA digital input (high/low); The sensor which shows if the door is opened or closed
+Di_DoorDIA digital input (high/low); the sensor which shows whether the door is open or closed

-Di_RunDIA digital input (high/low); The push button to activate the cooking
+Di_RunDIA digital input (high/low); the push button used to activate cooking

 Do_LampDOThe lamp inside the oven